 At the present time, Gadsden ISD offers the following courses that students can take at the Middle School level that will earn them High School graduation credit.
-High school credit classes which are offered in middle school day as electives, are Algebra I and Spanish I. Geometry and English I may also be offered in Eighth grade during a "zero" hour period.
-Algebra I shall be offered in addition to Eighth Grade Math and English I may also be offered in addition to Eighth Grade Language Arts.
+High school credit classes which are offered in middle school day as electives, are Algebra I and Spanish I and Spanish II.
+Geometry and English I may also be offered in eighth grade during a "zero" hour period.
+Algebra I shall be offered in addition to Eighth Grade Math an English I may also be offered in addition to Eighth Grade Language Arts.
 (As per GISD Board Policy, IKEB-R, I-7300)